Dog Seizures: Understanding the Causes, Symptoms, and Treatment Options

 Understanding the type of seizure your dog is experiencing can help in providing the right treatment and managing its condition effectively.

-2. Brain tumors: Both benign and malignant brain tumors can cause seizures in dogs.
+Brain Tumors: Both benign and malignant tumors can trigger seizures by interfering with normal brain function.

 Recognizing the signs: Symptoms of dog seizures